sonix-network/sonix-network/content/faq.md

 keywords = ["FAQ","How do I","questions","what if"]
 +++

+#### How much does a port cost?

+Nothing!
+All ports are currently for free.

+However certain locations requires a one-time fee to cover our sponsors ODF cost:
+ - Digital Realty Stockholm - 5740 SEK (~€500)

 #### Do you have any Route Servers?

 Not yet, we're rolling out a new RS architecture that requires some more testing before it's ready